benjGam/String-Utils-TS/README.md

 - `singularize()`: This method do the opposite of `pluralize()` one.
 - `formatWord()`: This method is useful if you want to convert a `word` -> `Word`, it could be useful, but it's an extremely rare case.
 - `normalizeSpaceBetweenWords()`: This method is useful when you get a builded string from nowhere and you should ensure that there's no duplicated spaces in it.

+### StringUtilsCase class

+This class is responsible of manage some operations on case of strings, we have following features:

+- `determineCase()`: This method could be useful if you want to know the case of a string (i.e: camelCase, snake_case, PascalCase, UPPERCASE, lowercase)
+- `splitByCase()`: This method could be useful if you want to split a string cased as a certain way, but you want each terms separated in a table.
+- `convertToCase()`: This method could be useful if you want to convert a string from a case to another one (Not implement yet)